brian-team/brian2modelfitting/docs_sphinx/inferencer/index.rst

 Implementation
 --------------

-Go to :doc:`the tutorial section <../introduction/tutorial_sbi.rst>` for the in-depth implementation analysis.
+Go to `the tutorial section <https://brian2modelfitting.readthedocs.io/en/stable/introduction/tutorial_sbi.html>`_ in  for the in-depth implementation analysis.